plfa/plfa.github.io/src/plfa/part3/Denotational.lagda.md

 (γ `, v) (S x) = γ x
 ```

-We can recover the initial environment from an extended environment,
+We can recover the previous environment from an extended environment,
 and the last value.
-Putting them back together again takes us where we started.
+Putting them together again takes us back to where we started.
 ```
 init : ∀ {Γ} → Env (Γ , ★) → Env Γ
 init γ x = γ (S x)